GakuruAlex/PasswordManager/README.md

 ## Usage ##

-From the terminal in the project dir
+From the terminal in the project dir run

-    Run pip install -r requirements.txt
+    pip install -r requirements.txt

-    then run  python  main.py
+    python  main.py

 The data is saved to a data.txt file in the project dir